Transit bus delays and cancellations possible beginning Monday, Nov 27. Check your bus schedule online before heading

 Should a vehicle be parked in a loading zone for a longer period of time than allowed, any citizen can contact 311 to request that parking enforcement review the usage to ensure that the loading zone is being used for the intended purpose.
 Enforcement response times can vary depending on the time of day and available resources.
 When enforcement reviews a reported misuse of a loading zone, the reported vehicle will be ‘chalked’ and, should it still be in place after the allowed time for that loading zone, a penalty notice may be issued.
 Unless the vehicle presents a hazard to traffic safety, it will not normally be towed.

 Residential loading zones will normally be signed as a general loading zone, even if intended for the use of a resident with a valid SMD permit.
-If a loading zone is signed as a designated disabled loading zone, it may only be used by vehicles displaying a valid SMD permit.
-Any vehicle in a designated disabled loading zone not displaying a valid SMD permit will be issued a penalty notice.
+If a loading zone is signed as a designated disabled loading zone, it may only be used by vehicles displaying a valid Provincial or State Disability Parking permit.
+Any vehicle in a designated disabled loading zone not displaying a valid permit will be issued a penalty notice.
 As with other loading zones, it is not for the exclusive use of any one individual.

 Residential Loading Zones

-Residential loading zones may be installed to accommodate disabled persons being picked up by Winnipeg Transit Plus (Handi-Transit) or an individual where loading is not available through a driveway or back property.
+Residential loading zones may be installed to accommodate disabled persons being picked up by Winnipeg Transit Plus or an individual where loading is not available through a driveway or back property.
 The following guidelines should be followed:

 - Submission of a service request through 311.

-- Loading zone requests must include either an SMD permit number or a Winnipeg Transit Plus (Handi-Transit) client number with recorded incidences.
-The WPA will contact Winnipeg Transit Plus (Handi-Transit) for confirmation of recorded incidences.
+- Loading zone requests must include either a Manitoba Possible (formerly SMD) permit number or a Winnipeg Transit Plus client number with recorded incidences.
+The WPA will contact Winnipeg Transit Plus for confirmation of recorded incidences.

 - The request must be made by the owner of the property, or their legal representative, in front of which the loading zone is requested.